MicrosoftEdge/WebView2Feedback/specs/NotifyDropTargetAction.md

       [in] POINT point,
       [out, retval] DWORD* effect);

+  /// Please refer to DragEnter for more information on how Drag/Drop works with
+  /// WebView2.
+  ///
   /// This function corresponds to IDropTarget::DragLeave
   ///
   /// The hosting application must register as an IDropTarget and implement